mitre/canonical-ubuntu-16.04-lts-stig-baseline/README.md

 An InSpec profile of the DISA Canonical Ubuntu 16.04 LTS STIG baseline

 ## Getting Started
 The following inputs must be configured in inspec.yml for the profile to run correctly.
-More information about InSpec inpputs can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).
+More information about InSpec inputs can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).

 ```
   - name: emergency_accounts